moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/backends.md

 # Splink's SQL backends: Spark, DuckDB, etc

 Splink is a Python library.
-It implements all data linking computations by generating SQL, and submitting the SQL statements to a backend of the user's chosing for execution.
+It implements all data linking computations by generating SQL, and submitting the SQL statements to a backend of the user's choosing for execution.

 For smaller input datasets of up to 1-2 million records, users can link data in Python on their laptop using the DuckDB backend.
 This is the recommended approach because the DuckDB backend is installed automatically when the user installs Splink using `pip install splink`.
 No additional configuration is needed.